 ENGR 1211 – Engineering Graphics and Design I (3)

-Prerequisites: Exit or exemption from all Learning Support or ESL requirements except ENSL 0091 and Math 1111 with a grade of “C” or better
+Prerequisites: Exit or exemption from ENGL 0999 or all ESL requirements except ENSL 0091 and Math 1111 with a grade of “C” or better

 An introduction to engineering graphics and design, this is the first of a two-course sequence, offering hands-on instruction in the use of an industry-leading computer-aided design software system to produce two-dimensional drawings.
 Topics include the fundamentals of engineering graphics and design, geometric construction, the engineering design process, and drawing composition with emphasis on industry practice.